 California Headlight Law

 In California, the use of headlights is regulated by C.V.C.
 24400.
-This section states that headlights must be used in darkness and/or inclement weather.
+This section states that headlights must be used in darkness and/or inclement weather such as fog.

 What is Inclement Weather?